wazuh/wazuh-documentation/source/user-manual/agent/agent-management/query-configuration.rst

   :align: center
   :width: 100%

-It also has the capability to show the configuration in JSON or XML formats for better readability:

-.. thumbnail:: /images/kibana-app/features/query-configuration/logcollector-json.png
-  :title: Log collection visualization formats
-  :alt: Log collection visualization formats
-  :align: center
-  :width: 100%

 Now for example, if you want to know the current cluster configuration from one of your *Wazuh managers*, click on the upper-left menu icon **☰** to open the options, go to **Server management** > **Settings** module, select the desired node and then click on the **Cluster** section: